Changissnz/nu_merchant_principal/README.md

 The objective of each entity's interest is to yield some
 outcome: $OBJ(I_i) \rightarrow O_i$.
 The outcome, for practical intents and purposes, is typically a set of variable values.
-Each variable value of an outcome falls on a continuum or a discrete space, such as boolean, of their respective attribute.
-Additionally, every variable value is supposed to satisfy only a portion of the space of possibilities.
+Each variable value of an outcome $O_i$ falls on a continuum or a discrete space $S_i$, such as boolean, of their respective attribute.
+Additionally, every variable value is supposed to satisfy only a portion $P_i$ of the space of possibilities.
+In other words, the satisfying condition for objective $OBJ(I_i)$, based on the associated possible outcomes, is $P_i \subseteq S_i$.